sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/6.png)

-The window 'Files' offers the same functionality as the old view, but enhances it by providing a full windows context menu.
+The window "Files" offers the same functionality as the old view, but enhances it by providing a full windows context menu.

 ## Global Settings

 ![](../Media/Migration/7.png)

-The new Sandboxie UI has a global settings window (Options --> Global Settings) where all options are located together on vertical tabs instead of having to open individual windows.
+The new Sandboxie Plus UI has a global settings window (Options --> Global Settings) where all options are located together on vertical tabs instead of having to open individual windows.

 ## File System Root